NFL players, communities rally for Bills safety Damar Hamlin

 Added offensive lineman Rodger Saffold: “He is more than an athlete.
 He is a son and brother.
 And I pray God gives him mercy and brings him back to us.”

-Overnight, Hamlin went from being a relatively unknown backup to receiving an international outpouring of support.
+Overnight, Hamlin went from being a relatively unknown second-year player to receiving an international outpouring of support.

-His Chasing M’s Foundation eclipsed its modest goal of raising $2,500, topping more than $4 million by Tuesday afternoon.
+His Chasing M’s Foundation eclipsed its modest goal of raising $2,500, exceeding $5 million by Tuesday evening.

 Bills and Bengals fans gathered at the hospital immediately following the postponement of the game, with many returning on Tuesday.